Maurizio Gucci: Relationships

-In 1972, Gucci married Patrizia Reggiani, with whom he had two daughters, Allegra and Alessandra.
-Alessandra Gucci was born on June 28, 1976, and Allegra Gucci was born on January 27, 1981.
+In 1972, Gucci married Patrizia Reggiani, with whom he had two daughters, Alessandra and Allegra.
+Alessandra Gucci was born on 28 June 1976, and Allegra Gucci was born on 27 January 1981.

 Maurizio's father, Rodolfo Gucci, originally did not approve of their marriage, calling Patrizia "a social climber who has nothing in mind but money."
-On March 21, 1985, Maurizio told his wife he was going on a short business trip to Florence.
-The following day - March 22 - he sent a friend to tell his wife he would not be returning, and that the marriage was over.
+On 21 March 1985, Maurizio told his wife he was going on a short business trip to Florence.
+The following day - 22 March - he sent a friend to tell his wife he would not be returning, and that the marriage was over.
 The two were considered separated.

 From 1984 to 1990, Gucci dated Sheree McLaughlin Loud, an American model from Orange, Connecticut.
 McLaughlin Loud was 26 (b.
 1958) at the time of their first meeting; and Gucci, 35 years old.
 The two met in the Sardinian town of Porto Cervo during the 12-Metre Class World Championship for the upcoming 1987 America's Cup after McLaughlin Loud had joined Maurizio's sailing crew for the event, coaching and teaching Gucci's other crew members.
 Both Gucci and McLaughlin Loud were married to other people at the time, and McLaughlin Loud reported seeing Gucci with Patrizia Reggiani from time to time.
 McLaughlin Loud claims that Gucci left his wife in 1985 due to having an affair with her; Gucci had pursued McLaughlin Loud relentlessly under the guise of wanting to offer McLaughlin Loud employment, tracking her and her husband to Clearwater, Florida, and calling her every day.
 McLaughlin Loud divorced her husband in 1988, and Gucci rented her an apartment in New York City.
 Gucci also paid for McLaughlin Loud to fly on regular Concorde trips between the United States and London or Paris to visit him, where Gucci would then drive her to St. Moritz, Switzerland, in his black Ferrari sports car.